-In the kinesiology and physical education (KPE) major at The Master's College, students have the opportunity to study important principles they can use for a successful career and effective ministry in physical education, sports and pre-physical therapy emphasis.
+When pursuing the kinesiology degree from our Christian college in California, students have the opportunity to study important principles they can use for a successful career and effective ministry in physical education, sports and pre-physical therapy emphasis.
 These concentrations of study will mold a person's knowledge in activity skills, educational methods, scientific factors in body movement analysis, sports injury care, and allied health careers.

 The Department of KPE is designed to prepare Christian leadership in such areas as teaching, coaching, sports injury studies and pre-physical therapy emphasis.
 Graduating students will participate in the instructional areas of elementary and secondary schools (both public and private) and areas of allied health careers.
 To implement these objectives, the department provides movement theory, activity courses and science basis course work for teaching careers or allied health studies.